jeron7/podcaster/README.md

 # podcaster

-This app was developed during the Next Level Week 5 event.
+This app was developed during the Next Level Week 5 event, presented by [@Rocketseat](https://github.com/Rocketseat).